 EB-2 NIW Requirements

-You must be able to show exceptional ability in the sciences, arts, or business, according to the USCIS official criteria, defined as “a degree of expertise significantly above that ordinarily encountered in the sciences, arts, or business.”
+You must be able to demonstrate exceptional ability in the sciences, arts, or business, according to the USCIS official criteria, defined as “a degree of expertise significantly above that ordinarily encountered in the sciences, arts, or business.”

 You must present at least three of the following requirements:

-- Official academic record showing that you have a degree, diploma, certificate, or similar award from a college, university, school, or other institution of learning relating to your area of exceptional ability
+- Official academic record showing that you have a degree, diploma, certificate, or similar award from a college, university, school, or other institution of learning relating to your area of exceptional ability.

-- Letters from current or former employers documenting at least ten years of full-time experience in your occupation
+- Letters from current or former employers documenting at least ten years of full-time experience in your occupation.

-- A license to practice your profession or certification for your profession or occupation
+- A license to practice your profession or certification for your profession or occupation.

-- Evidence that you have commanded a salary or other remuneration for services that demonstrates your exceptional ability
+- Evidence that you’ve commanded a salary or other remuneration for services that demonstrates your exceptional ability.

-- Membership in a professional association
+- Membership in a professional association (or professional associations).

-- Recognition for your achievements and significant contributions to your industry or field by your peers, government entities, or professional or business organizations
+- Recognition for your achievements and significant contributions to your industry or field by your peers, government entities, or professional or business organizations.

 - Other comparable evidence of eligibility is also acceptable.

-in performing this analysis, USCIS may evaluate factors such as:
+In performing this analysis, USCIS may evaluate factors such as:

 The three main criteria are as follows:

-To meet this requirement, you must demonstrate the “potential prospective impact” of your work.
+To meet this national importance requirement, you must demonstrate the “potential prospective impact” of your work.
 For instance, you can explain how your future work will influence your field or how the endeavor will have broader effects on the field or the US economy.

 “On balance” simply means that the benefits of waiving the job offer outweigh the benefits of not waiving it.